 When a student is sexually assaulted on campus in California, the student can find it difficult to even report the assault.
 When the student does come forward to school officials, the school has a responsibility to properly investigate the claim and take action.

 If the university ignores a sexual assault report or fails to take action, the university may be violating the victim's Title IX civil rights.
 The victim can file a complaint with the Department of Education based on Title IX violations.
 The victim may also be able to file a civil lawsuit in court against the college for civil rights violations.

 The remedies available in a Title IX claim may include forcing the university to take action and, in some cases, pay money damages to the victim.

-Below, our California personal injury lawyers discuss the following frequently asked questions about Title 9 claims for sexual assaults on campus in California:
+Below, our California personal injury lawyers discuss the following frequently asked questions about Title 9 claims for sexual assaults on campus:

 - 1. Can I file a lawsuit against my university if I was sexually assaulted on campus?